header-banner-mineralsinfood.jpg

 Read 4 Foods That Have More Calcium Than Milk.

-In short, a varied and balanced diet ensures you get a sufficient mineral intake.
+In short, a varied and balanced diet ensures sufficient mineral intake.

 What happens if you go overboard with your mineral consumption?

-A wide range of minerals and vitamins is also added to food to enrich or “fortify” food products.
-This is often because some nutrients can also be lost during processing.8 But, the European Commission has evoked a lot of regulations to make sure food manufacturers stay within the maximum amounts that may be added.3 Sometimes, adding minerals to food is even mandatory if there is a public health need.
+A wide range of minerals and vitamins is added to food to enrich or “fortify” food products.
+This is often because some nutrients can also be lost during processing.8 But, the European Commission has developed many regulations to ensure food manufacturers stay within the maximum amounts that may be added.3 Sometimes, adding minerals to food is even mandatory if there is a public health need.
 For example, it’s not uncommon to add extra magnesium to cereals.

 Be careful with mineral supplements

-When your mineral intake is too high, it can be harmful to your body in the long term.1 With minerals in food, it’s very unlikely that you will ever overconsume on minerals in a normal diet.
-But, if you take mineral supplements, it’s possible for your body to intake too much.
+When your mineral intake is too high, it can be harmful to your body in the long term.1 With minerals in food, it’s very unlikely that you will ever overconsume minerals in a standard diet.
+But, if you take mineral supplements, your body can take on too much.
 When consumed in moderation, however, mineral supplements aren’t necessarily harmful and can even be beneficial.

 Two groups who more commonly benefit from mineral supplements are pregnant women and vegetarians (who lack certain minerals like iron because they avoid meat and/or fish).4